Why these medications are used:

-Multiple randomized clinical trials and systematic reviews (including Cochrane analyses) show about 1 in 5–8 patients (12-20%) experience a noticeable, small, consistent, benefit that wouldn’t have occurred without the drug.
+Multiple randomized clinical trials and systematic reviews (including Cochrane analyses) show that roughly 1 in 5–8 patients (12-20%) experience a noticeable, small, consistent, benefit that wouldn’t have occurred without the drug.
+(1, 9, 10)

 The statistically significant, but modest improvements, are: